leomol/FPA/README.md

   - Power spectrum for each epoch.
 - Plot 3:
   - Boxplot.
-- Plot 4:
+- Plot 4, 5, 6:
-  - Triggered average of spontaneous activity (if any peaks are found).
+  - Triggered average of peaks (if any), epoch start, and epoch stop.

 ## Configuration